 Bullock Mountain is so named because the mountain resembles a bullocks back and can be easily distinguished for kilometers around the district.
 The property was mined for sapphires along the Reddestone Creek for many years and remnants of the old mine can still be seen.
 Most of the property is rugged bushland with cleared areas along the river for camping and fishing.
 Over 50 species of birds have been identified and wildlife is prolific.

 There are many deer on the property and during mating season (around March) you can hear them call and fight.
-Even from the homestead and guesthouse you will see deer and wallabies grazing in the late afternoon and early mornings.
-There are binoculars available for people staying in the guesthouse.
+Even from the homestead and units you can see deer and wallabies grazing in the late afternoon and early mornings.